Tax strategy of the MHC UK Ltd Group

 2.3 Documented Policies and Procedures.

 The UK Group will comply with documented policies and procedures in relation to tax risk management and will conduct risk assessments before entering any new initiatives.
 Where appropriate, this will include obtaining external professional opinions to verify and support the UK Group tax management team’s conclusions.

 2.4 Tax Planning

-Whilst seeking to be efficient in the tax affairs and reduce the tax liability through taking of reliefs and incentives where applicable, the UK Group ensures that any tax planning is based on sound commercial principles but will show respect at all times for the intention and spirit of the law, as well as the letter of the law.
+Whilst seeking to be efficient in the tax affairs and reduce the tax liability through taking of reliefs and incentives where applicable, the UK Group ensures that any tax planning is based on sound commercial principles but will always respect the intention and spirit of the law, as well as the letter of the law.